lepidus/fullJournalTransfer/README.md

 # Full Journal Transfer
 This plugin allows you to import and export all the content of a journal.

-_This plugin is not yet ready for general use.
-We are releasing preliminary versions for testing._

 ## Compatibility
 The latest release of this plugin is compatible with the following PKP applications: